Alaska Department of Fish and Game

 Homer, AK 99603

-We are fortunate that our ecosystems here in Alaska have not been subjected to the degree of degradation that exists in much of the contiguous U.S. When not working, I take pleasure in relaxing with my family and friends, playing music and enjoying the wonderful outdoors that Alaska has to offer.
+We are fortunate that our ecosystems here in Alaska have not been subjected to the degree of human degradation that exists in much of the contiguous U.S., yet there is potential for much change- and we have a chance to learn.